Purdue leads international effort to decode drought-resistant corn

 Supported by grant funding from the U.S. National Science Foundation (NSF) and trustee investment in Purdue’s Institute for Plant Sciences, the team is analyzing roughly 300 maize hybrids to identify the physiological traits linked to resilience.

-“These hybrids represent commercial corn in the U.S.,” said Tuinstra, scientific director at the Institute for Plant Sciences and Wilkersham Chair of Excellence in Agricultural Research.
+“These hybrids represent commercial corn in the U.S.,” said Tuinstra, scientific director at the Institute for Plant Sciences and Wickersham Chair of Excellence in Agricultural Research.
 “We want to understand the biology of the adaptive characteristics behind productivity.”

 Increased drought tolerance can result from many factors: some high-performing varieties might have better photosynthetic rates, while others might be better at extracting water from soil.